ayush11-ui/Adventure-Planner/README.md

 ---

 ## 🌍 About
-**AI Outdoor Adventure Planner** is a web-based tool that helps users discover outdoor activities like hiking, biking, camping, and kayaking based on their location and difficulty preferences.
-With an interactive chat system and map, it provides a seamless adventure planning experience.
+**AI Outdoor Adventure Planner helps users find suitable outdoor experiences near them by analyzing location and difficulty preferences.
+Through an AI chat interface and interactive map, users can explore, compare, and plan activities like hiking, biking, camping, and kayaking in one place.

 ---